-In the Review section, students complete a self-evaluation for the unit vocabulary and activities to recall the unit content.
+In the Review section, students complete activities to recall the unit content.

 Phonics

 - An optional Phonics section is provided on the digital platform.
 The PDF can be downloaded from the Teacher's panel to print out should you wish, or you can complete all of the activities on the digital platform. - We recommend teaching one Phonics session per month throughout the school year. - Each session focuses on one Phonics concept.
 The last session of the year reviews all of the sounds the students have worked on. - Each session begins by introducing the concept or sound using audio, followed by activities to practise, which also include audio. - Students can record themselves on the digital platform to hear their pronunciation.
 You can listen to their answers on the Teacher's panel.